-Just five days afters its consecration in 1092 it was destroyed in a storm.
+Just five days after its consecration in 1092 it was destroyed in a storm.
 Later, it was rebuilt and extended.

 Just 200 years later it was demolished and a new cathedral was erected on another site using the stones of the former.

 Entrance is free to those carrying an English Heritage Pass.
-Small fee for those who do not.
+There is a small fee for those who do not.

 Visit Salisbury Cathedral